-The Department of Planning and Environment is the primary regulator of mine rehabilitation in NSW.
+The Department is the primary regulator of mine rehabilitation in NSW.
 The Department is responsible for enforcing compliance with both the development consent and mining lease.

 The NSW Government is committed to ensuring major mining projects use best practice rehabilitation and land is left healthy and productive once mining operations end.

 Aspects of the current regulatory framework for mine rehabilitation do not meet best practice.
 For example, the Independent Planning and Assessment Commission has identified that development applications for major mining projects often do not contain sufficient information on rehabilitation or proposed post-mining land uses and lack rigorous justification.
 Communities have also highlighted concerns regarding the assessment of final mining voids, including the current lack of criteria to determine the acceptability of a final void or how it will be managed.

 Reforms are needed to ensure rehabilitation and post mining land uses are properly considered early in mine planning, including the assessment of any final voids, and to improve regulatory coordination at the planning, operational and closure stages of the mine life cycle.

 The proposed reforms only apply to existing and new major mining projects, known as State significant development.
 The proposals do not apply to mining that is not State significant development, exploration under the Mining Act 1992, or petroleum exploration or production.

 The Discussion Paper sets out five proposals to improve the regulation of mine rehabilitation across the assessment, operational and closure stages of the mine life cycle.